Richard Greco Jr.: Civic life

 Richard Greco Jr. is very active in civic causes, especially education, the arts and sciences, environmental conservation, and foreign policy.
 He serves on the Board of Trustees of The Montfort Academy and has served on the Board of Advisors of the New York Council of the United States Navy League, the Board of Advisors of the Boy Scouts of America Westchester Putnam Council, and a member of the board of trustees of the Hudson River Museum and Planetarium in Yonkers, New York.
 For eight years he served as a member and for three years Vice Chairman of the Westchester County Parks, Recreation, and Conservation Board, the citizen board of the largest county parks system in the United States.
 He is now board member Emeritus.
 He also served as a member of the board of trustees of the Untermyer Gardens Conservancy in Yonkers, NY.
 From 2007 to 2008 he served as a Trustee of the Yonkers Board of Education.
 Greco also has served as a trustee of the Italian Language Foundation.
-He is a life member of the Council on Foreign Relations.
+He is a life member of the Council on Foreign Relations..
+Greco was also performed advisory work for Poten & Partner through his consulting company Filangieri Advisory Corporation where he was as part of a civil proceedings for breaches of contract, breach of fiduciary duty, fraud, unjust enrichment, and theft of corporate opportunity.